6 min read

 2 chunks

 The cost is based on how many chunks your content splits into.
-One chunk costs 1 AI request.
-Multi-chunk extractions also add a unified review pass, so N chunks cost N+1 requests.
+One chunk costs 1 AI credit.
+Multi-chunk extractions also add a unified review pass, so N chunks cost N+1 credits.
 Small imports (a single character sheet, a one-page handout) almost always fit in one chunk.

 Big Imports: Check First

 Run the estimate before committing to a large vault.
-If the cost looks surprising, you can remove irrelevant files and re-upload instead of burning AI requests to find out.
+If the cost looks surprising, you can remove irrelevant files and re-upload instead of spending AI credits to find out.

 Step 3: Extract